brianfn/Pizzeria-data-analysis/README.md

 ### Conclusion:

-The creation of a tailor-made relational database for Ben's Pizzeria is a pivotal step in ensuring the success and efficiency of the new venture.
+The creation of a tailor-made relational database for Pizzeria's owner is a pivotal step in ensuring the success and efficiency of the new venture.
 By capturing, storing, and analyzing data related to customer orders, stock levels, and staff, we aim to provide the foundation for data-driven decision-making and optimization of business performance.
-This project will be integral in helping Ben's Pizzeria become a thriving and competitive player in the food service industry.
+This project will be integral in helping the client become a thriving and competitive player in the food service industry.

-Project Stakeholders: Ben (Client), Project Team, Pizzeria Staff, and Customers